Serhioromano/node-sql-builder/README.md

 ## Node SQL Query Builder

 This is adapter based SQL query builder.
-This means that building queries for every DB like MySQL, SQLite is handled by separate adapter.
+This means that building queries for every DB like MySQL(included), SQLite is handled by separate adapters.
 It make this sql query builder highly extendable.
-Right now it only have `mysql` adapter.

 ## How to use

-I have tried to make usage straight forward.
-These are just few examples.
-See examples folder for more examples.

 ### Selects